 - Enhance local environmental sustainability through volunteer activities, community gardens, sustainable transport and emissions measurement.

-To illustrate, impact reports such as the 2021 Venn City Impact Report highlight the positive impact of coliving at the local level.
+To illustrate, reports such as the The Social Hub’s impact reports highlight the positive impact of coliving at the local level.

 Coliving and Cities, Regions & Nations

 At the city, regional, and national level, coliving has the potential to:

 - Help make the 15 minute city model a reality by making housing and other basic services close to one another;

 - Advance cities towards meeting their sustainability goals through sharing of resources, urban layout, sustainable travel options, and measuring emissions;